-Funding is available of up to £1,500 for groups working in Dorset to build cohesion and bring communities together.
-Priority will be given to applications from groups working in areas of financial deprivation or rural isolation and/or working to raise awareness of drinking water for healthy living or water saving.
+Grants of up to £1,500 are available to organisations that build cohesion in communities, with priority given to smaller groups that work in areas of financial deprivation or rural isolation and/or work to raise awareness of drinking water for healthy living or saving water.

 All projects including environmental ones must address community cohesion.